 Finally, a variety of computer programs are used.
 Examples are computer-aided design (CAD), analytic and scientific software, industrial control software such as computer numerical control (CNC), and human machine interface software.

 To obtain the necessary skills to gain employment as an IE, workers must have a bachelor's degree.
 However, those with a master's degree have a competitive advantage.
 In Oregon, only Oregon State University has a program that offers a bachelor’s and post graduate degree in industrial engineering.
 Portland State offers a similar degree in systems engineering.
 Clackamas Community College offers an associate’s degree and other postsecondary training in industrial engineering.

 IEs must also be registered as professional engineers, which they achieve by passing an exam administered by the Oregon State Board of Examiners for Engineering and Land Surveying.

-According to the Oregon Employment Department's employment projections, the number of industrial engineers is projected to grow by 20.7 percent from 2014 to 2024 with 178 projected annual openings.
-Replacement openings make up 58 percent of the annual openings due largely to the aging labor force and retirements.
+According to the Oregon Employment Department's employment projections, the number of industrial engineers is projected to grow by 17.5% from 2019 to 2029 with 380 projected annual openings.
+Replacement openings make up 81% of the annual openings due largely to the aging labor force and retirements.

 To be competitive in a global economy, Oregon companies must make a quality product in an efficient, environmentally sound way.
 Industrial engineers help keep Oregon companies competitive by developing efficient processes using materials, machines, information, energy, and workers to make a product or provide a service.

 Industrial engineers are highly paid, but a postsecondary education, either a bachelor’s degree or a master’s degree, is required.
-In addition IEs need to develop skills from a wide variety of disciplines and have the ability to work well with people from a wide variety of disciplines and have the ability to work well with people from different backgrounds.
+In addition, IEs need to develop skills from a wide variety of disciplines and have the ability to work well with people from different backgrounds.